JK3Y/NPS-Browser-macOS/README.md

-# Swift NPS Browser
+# NPS Browser for macOS

->A macOS version of NPS Browser
+A Swift 4 implementation of NPS Browser.

-I was sick of having to use Bootcamp just for this one app.
-So I decided to make a clone of my own as a way to give back to the community.

 ## Usage
 **Requires macOS 10.13+**